Gravender/Gravender/README.md

 ## Hello

-I am a software engineer with a passion for rock climbing, problem solving, and the great outdoors.
+I am a software engineer passionate about rock climbing, problem-solving, and the outdoors.
 My technical skills and love for collaboration enable me to tackle complex challenges.
 In my free time, I enjoy climbing and exploring the outdoors.
-I am always seeking new opportunities to learn and grow as a software engineer.
-Feel free to reach out if you think I could be a good fit for your project or team."
+I always seek new opportunities to learn and grow as a software engineer.
+Please reach out if you think I could be a good fit for your project or team.

 ## Projects